 - Cuisine: Burgers/American

-- Price Range: A Shack Burger costs a little over $5, but meals typically cost between $10 and $15.
+- Price Range: A Shack Burger costs a little about $6, but meals typically cost between $10 and $15.

 Sushi of Gari